Craig is a bonafide cinephile, one who prefers watching both old and new films to get his mind thinking.

 Palo Alto is a drama film directed by Gia Coppola.
 It is based on the short story collection of James Franco with the same title.
 The movie was shown in multiple film festivals in August and September 2013.
 On May 9, 2014, Palo Alto was released in New York and Los Angeles.
-It garnered a lot of positive reviews from movie critics, particularly the outstanding performances by James Franco and Emma Roberts.
+It garnered a lot of positive reviews from movie critics, particularly for the outstanding performances by James Franco and Emma Roberts.

 1. The Perks of Being a Wallflower